jaywink/socialhome/docs/running.rst

 Default: ``django.core.mail.backends.console.EmailBackend``

 Must be set to some real email backend if you wish to send emails.
-See `docs <https://docs.djangoproject.com/en/1.11/ref/settings/#email-backend>`_ for backend options and additional configuration help.
+See `docs <https://docs.djangoproject.com/en/2.2/ref/settings/#email-backend>`_ for backend options and additional configuration help.

-The possible email related additional settings are as follows:
+The possible other email related additional settings are as follows.
+Please see Django documentation link above for details.

 * ``DJANGO_EMAIL_HOST`` (default ``localhost``)
 * ``DJANGO_EMAIL_PORT`` (default ``587``)